-For any proposal that is otherwise permitted at this Annual Meeting, but was not submitted to the Company on or before February 27, 2019, the persons named as proxy in the proxy card will be allowed to use his discretionary voting authority pursuant to Exchange Act Rule 14a-4(c)(1).
+For any proposal that is otherwise permitted at this Annual Meeting, but was not submitted to the Company a reasonable time before we begin to print and mail our proxy materials, the persons named as proxy in the proxy card will be allowed to use his discretionary voting authority pursuant to Exchange Act Rule 14a-4(c)(1).

-Stockholder proposals intended to be included in our proxy statement and proxy for our 2020 annual meeting of stockholders pursuant to the provisions of Exchange Act Rule 14a-8 must be received by us at our executive offices by November 15, 2019.
+Stockholder proposals intended to be included in our proxy statement and proxy for our 2021 annual meeting of stockholders pursuant to the provisions of Exchange Act Rule 14a-8 must be received by us at our executive offices by December 28, 2020, unless the date of the Company's 2021 annual meeting of stockholders is changed by more than 30 days from June 8, 2021 (the one-year anniversary date of the 2020 Annual Meeting), in which case the proposal must be received a reasonable time before the Company begins to print and mail its proxy materials..
 Stockholder proposals should be directed to our Corporate Secretary, 635 Davis Drive, Suite 300, Morrisville, North Carolina 27560.

 Under our bylaws, only such business shall be conducted as shall have been brought before the meeting as specified in the meeting notice, by or at the direction of the Board or by any stockholder who is a stockholder of record at the time of giving of the meeting notice, who is entitled to vote at such meeting and who complies with the notice procedures set forth in Section 2.05 of our bylaws.
-Pursuant to such notice procedures, a stockholder notice of a matter to be considered for the 2020 annual meeting, including a nomination of a director candidate, must be received by the Company no earlier than December 26, 2019, and no later than January 25, 2020 to be considered timely for the 2020 annual meeting of stockholders.
+Pursuant to such notice procedures, a stockholder notice of a matter to be considered for the 2021 annual meeting, including a nomination of a director candidate, must be received by the Company no earlier than December 28, 2020, and no later than January 27, 2021 to be considered timely for the 2021 annual meeting of stockholders.